Frederic Thesiger, 1st Viscount Chelmsford: Governor of New South Wales

 In May 1909 Chelmsford accepted the appointment as Governor of New South Wales and was sworn in at Government House on 28 May 1909.
 Unlike in Queensland, his term was comparatively stable and was distinguished by good relations with the state government.
-At the start of his term, Charles Wade, of the Commonwealth Liberal Party, was the Premier.
+At the start of his term, Charles Wade, of the Liberal Reform Party, was the Premier.

 However, following the 1910 election, Wade's Liberals were defeated and the Labor Party under James McGowen was sworn in as the state's first Labor Government.
 Despite his conservative background, Chelmsford was able to get along well with the Labor Government.
 Chelmsford became friends with the Attorney General, William Holman, with whom they shared a love of music and as a competent Viola player, Chelmsford encouraged chamber concerts at Government House.
 He said of the government: "I have never had a body of Ministers with whom it has been a greater pleasure to work.
 They are quiet, unassuming and industrious, and have won the goodwill and loyalty of their departments."

 From 21 December 1909 to 27 January 1910 Chelmsford acted as Administrator of the Commonwealth when the Governor-General of Australia, The Earl of Dudley was on leave.

 From April to November 1911, Chelmsford was back in England on overseas leave, thereby avoiding a major political crisis in New South Wales.
 In July 1911, two Labor Members of the Legislative Assembly resigned in protest over land reforms, thereby leaving McGowen's government in a minority in the assembly.
 Holman, who had stepped in as acting-Premier following McGowen also taking leave (Both Chelmsford and McGowen were attending the coronation of King George V), asked the Lieutenant Governor of New South Wales, Sir William Cullen, to prorogue the Parliament until the by-elections were held.